 North Carolina Governor Roy Cooper has announced a mandatory mask order that is now in effect across the North Carolina.
 As IFB Solutions’ corporate headquarters is in North Carolina, compliance is applicable to all IFB Solutions operations, even those in other states.

 As part of the mandate, masks must be worn in retail stores, supermarkets, construction sites, manufacturing plants, meat processing facilities, personal care businesses and restaurants.
 These businesses will be susceptible to citations and other penalties if all employees–and their customers–are not wearing a face covering.
 IFB has provided all employees with a mask or plastic shield.
 We’ve developed a new mask policy to support the state’s mandate.

-Later today, you will find the full policy under your employee Paycom account and via downloadable PDF here.
+Employees can find the full policy under their employee Paycom account and via downloadable PDF here.

 Here are the highlights:

 - For your safety, IFB is operating all locations under a mandatory face covering policy until further notice